-In considering how the existing short notice RERT panel could be leveraged to bolster RERT reserves in a particular region, the ESB identified another amendment that could be made to further facilitate back-up measures for reliability in the NEM.
+Discussions between jurisdictions and the ESB identified another amendment that could be made to further facilitate back-up measures for reliability in the NEM.
 This relates to removing a restriction on entering into multi-year interim reliability reserve contracts as the expiry of the interim reliability reserves rule approaches.
+Importantly, the ESB noted that this was to provide another tool to help manage the uncertainty of reliability within the transition.
+It was not to extend the existence of the interim reliability measure which currently expires on 31 March 2025, noting that the AEMC will review the mechanisms shortly.